hladek/btree/README.md

 # btree
-B tree for effective integer array mapping designed for usage in natural language processing tools.
+B tree for effective integer array to value mapping.

+Designed for usage in natural language processing tools.

 C++ header only library designed for counting word n-grams

 Features:
 - suitlable for large number of items
+- integer key
+- arbitrary value
-- integer key with runtime size
+- key and value size is set at allocation
 - zero copy for keys and values
-- reduces memory fragmentation and small overhead
+- reduces memory fragmentation and has small memory overhead
-- serialization and deserialization
+- serialization and deserialization to disk

 Requirements: